oakmac/kidif.js/README.md

 }
 ```

+Note that the delimiter for title lines **must** start on the first character of
+the line.

 You can disable the camelCase titles, choose not to trim section whitespace, or
 pass a custom delimiter by passing an options argument to the `kidif` function.
 See the [Usage section] for more information.